shrutichaubey2501/intention-Prediction-of-depressed-patients/README.md

 # Installation

 Clone the repository:
-$ gh repo clone shrutichaubey2501/intention-Prediction-of-depressed-patients
+$ gh repo clone shrutichaubey2501/intention-Prediction-of-depressed-patients<br />
 install anaconda

 # Usage

-Run the file "run.ipynb"
+Run the file "run.ipynb"<br />
 provide valid inputs

 # Endpoints
-/suicide.csv : dataset of depressed patients
+/suicide.csv : dataset of depressed patients<br />
-/suicide_prediction.ipynb : training and testing of the dataset using ML model /decisiontree_model.joblib : trained decision tree model for suicide intention prediction /run.ipynb : main file that needs to be run in order to take input from the user and display the output using the trained model
+/suicide_prediction.ipynb : training and testing of the dataset using ML model<br />
+/decisiontree_model.joblib : trained decision tree model for suicide intention prediction<br />
+/run.ipynb : main file that needs to be run in order to take input from the user and display the output using the trained model<br />